 For each sensor position, a number of monochromatic pencil beam spectra are calculated.
 The monochromatic frequencies are given by f_grid.
-The pencil beam directions are obtained by summing the sensor line-of-sight angles (sensor_los) for the position and the values of mblock_za_grid and mblock_aa_grid.
-For example, pencil beam zenith angle i is calculated as where ψ_0 is the sensor line-of-sight for the position of concern and $\Delta \psi_i$ is value i of mblock_za_grid.
-With other words, mblock_za_grid and mblock_aa_grid give the grid (relative to the sensor line-of-sight) for the calculation of the intensity field that will be weighted with the antenna response.
+The pencil beam directions are obtained by summing the sensor line-of-sight angles (sensor_los) for the position and the values of mblock_dlos_grid.
+For example, pencil beam zenith angle i is calculated as where ψ_0 is the sensor line-of-sight for the position of concern and $\Delta \psi_i$ is value i of the first column of mblock_dlos_grid.
+With other words, mblock_dlos_grid gives the grid (relative to the sensor line-of-sight) for the calculation of the intensity field that will be weighted with the antenna response.